Irish Freedom Party

-The Irish Freedom Party sometimes referred to as IFP and initially known as the Irexit Freedom To Prosper Party, is a minor far-right, hard Eurosceptic political party in Ireland, launched on 8 September 2018.
-It advocates Irish withdrawal from the European Union.
+The Irish Freedom Party sometimes referred to as IFP and initially known as the Irexit Freedom To Prosper Party, is a minor unregistered far-right, hard Eurosceptic political party in Ireland, launched on 8 September 2018.
+It has advocated Irish withdrawal from the European Union.
 The party was founded by Hermann Kelly, former director of communications for Europe of Freedom and Direct Democracy.

 As of October 2025, the leadership of the party was disputed between a faction associated with Hermann Kelly and an executive body chaired by Michael Leahy.
+In June 2026, the Electoral Commission announced its intention to cancel the party's inclusion in the Register of Political Parties, owing to "conflicting claims" in "two separate applications" and a failure to meet the requirements of the Electoral Reform Act 2022.

 History

 Formation

 On 3 February 2018 an 'Irexit' conference was held in the Royal Dublin Society in Dublin, advocating an Irish withdrawal from the European Union.
 It was attended by former UKIP leader Nigel Farage, author and columnist John Waters and academics Anthony Coughlan and Karen Devine.
 Approximately 600 people attended.

 On 8 September 2018, a conference was held in the Bonnington Hotel in Dublin to launch the new party.
 Independent guest speakers at the launch included former Ambassador of Ireland to Canada Ray Bassett, and Professor Ray Kinsella, a University College Dublin economist.
 Approximately 400 people attended the event.

 Following its launch, the party held several regional public meetings, including one in Raheen, County Limerick during which broadcaster George Hook spoke about the "politically correct" Irish media.
 A hotel in Tralee which received multiple critical phone calls for hosting an Irish Freedom Party meeting, gave a statement to the Irish Independent affirming their commitment to hosting the meeting, saying "If it was a racist group or something that was socially unacceptable then we wouldn't be hosting it."